digitoimistodude/air-light/README.md

 #### Navigation

-* WCAG 2.0 accessible with keyboard and screen readeres, aria roles and labels included
+* WCAG 2.0 accessible with keyboard and screen readers, aria roles and labels included
 * Custom navigation walker
 * Support for multi-level drop down submenus
 * Support for both absolute and relative navigation